Satyamkumarai/NISBXtreme-2020/README.md

     -  ```bash
   		$ python solution.py
   		```
-  - Linus / MacOs
+  - Linux / MacOs
     - ```bash
 		$ python3 solution.py
 		```

 ## Final Notes:
-	There may be other faster and more efficient algorithm , this are the solutions we came up with which can solve the hackerrank limits quite easily.
+There may be other faster and more efficient algorithm ,this are the solutions we came up with which can solve the hackerrank limits quite easily.
 Pull requests are always welcome.